Navigate your way through Cardiff’s ever-growing food scene with our handy guide to the districts of Cardiff

 Again found gracing RCMA Markets, Kimi’s Catering is the home of the famous curry breakfast, news of which has radiated around every corner of Cardiff.
 Yes, the trailer may be small, but their reputation is anything but.
 Homemade, healthy Rajasthani cooking makes Kimi’s one to get acquainted with.

 Cardiff BayDespite its size, Pizza Pronto is serious competition against the glamorous food chains dotted around the perimeter of Cardiff Bay.
 Having expanded from Penarth (although they’re still there and popular at festivals like Picnic Penarth), the stall balances traditional flavours with unique finds like Berlusconi Soup and posh ‘pudding pizzas’, featuring Nutella and balsamic peaches.
+Not to mention Cardiff International Food & Drink Festival the biggest free food festival in Wales takes place in Roald Dahl Plass, with over 100 local, national and international producers showcasing their goods.
+Visitors can explore the stalls at the Producers’ Fayre; tantalise their taste buds with the delicious samples on offer; and buy a variety of food and drink, including artisan breads, organic cheeses and homemade liqueurs at the Farmers’ Market.

 Real Junk Food Project Cathays may be in student territory, but still has that waste-not want-not mentality.
 This project saves nutritional food from a fate of waste, in serving the community operating a pay-as-you-feel scheme, where you can even volunteer your time as imbursement.